 Globalization Partners provides employer of record services for customers that want to hire employees and run payroll without first establishing a branch office or subsidiary in Ukraine.
 Your candidate is hired via Globalization Partners’ Ukraine PEO in accordance with local labor laws and can be onboarded in days instead of the months it typically takes.
 The individual is assigned to work on your team, working on your company’s behalf exactly as if he or she were your employee to fulfill your in-country requirements.

-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Ukraine while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our comprehensive solution and Global PEO service enable customers to run payroll in Ukraine while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Ukraine.

 Ukraine, located in Eastern Europe and bordering the Black Sea, has a population of 44.5 million people.

 When negotiating terms of an employment contract and offer letter with an employee in Ukraine, it may be useful to keep the following standard benefits in Ukraine in mind:

 The Ukrainian labor code favors the employee, and considers the worker in need of protection by the state.
 The code includes many employee protections that are not common in the U.S.

 Foreign employees must have a work permit issued through the Employment Center, and the company must prove that there are no Ukrainian citizens available to fill the job.
 Work permits are usually issued for a one-year period, but they can sometimes be extended.
 The Employment Center has 30 days to grant or reject a permit application.
 Employers must inform the Employment Center within three days of an employee’s start or termination date.